bsamodro/F5BS/CIS-OCP-OVN-ConfigMap/CIS-Troubleshooting.md

 Steps to Validate in VS Code
 1. Open VS Code.
-2. Copy all lines under the Template section from your AS3 configuration.
+2. Copy all lines under the Template section from your configmap configuration : arcadia-cm.yaml
 <img width="735" alt="Image" src="https://github.com/user-attachments/assets/b9553452-0ab3-4f30-b613-9332deceaaed" />

 3. Paste them into a new file or validation block in VS Code (use JSON format).